• Val d'Isere snow park

 EES and ETIAS

-In May 2025 the EU’s new European Travel Information and Authorisation System (ETIAS) is due to be introduced and we don’t yet know if this will be delayed as well.
-When ETIAS does come in we will need to apply for authorisation to enter the Schengen area with a UK passport.
-We will be required to give personal information and details about our first trip and pay a fee of €7.
+However when it does come in you will need to apply for authorisation to enter the Schengen area with a UK passport.
+You will be required to give personal information and details about your first trip and pay a fee of €7.
 The ETIAS will be valid for three years but if the passport it’s in expires sooner a new ETIAS must be obtained for the new passport.

 © Copyright - YSE Ski LTD 2019